 This is an excellent option if you have the budget and resources available.
 You can hire a team of experts to manage your WordPress website.
 This allows you to control every aspect of website management and maintenance.

-One of the most significant benefits of having an in-house team is that your response time to any issue will be almost immediate—and you’ll have the resources to tackle the issue.
+One of the most significant benefits of having an in-house team is that your response time to any issue will be almost immediate—and you’ll have the resources to tackle the problem.
 However, to build a full-stack in-house WordPress website management team, you’ll need the following specialized roles:

 - Web strategist